IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 **Of The Course**
 * Feedback on the syllabus
 * Feedback on the course content (required books, screenings, etc.)
-* Feedback on the course structure (weekly, individual meetings and group critiques, etc.)
+* Feedback on the course structure (weekly, individual meetings and project critiques, etc.)
 * What change(s) would you make to this class and why?
 * What resources have you found to be specifically helpful to you for this course?
 And why?
 Feedback re: required books